 This is part 2 of a series of blog posts describing my trip from Fairbanks Alaska to my great-grandfather's research cabin on Flaxman Island.
 Part 1 is here.

-The whole set can be found here - check out map, where I've managed to figure out where most of the pictures were taken.
+The whole set of images can be found here - check out map, where I've managed to figure out where most of the pictures were taken.
 Don't forget to use the arrows near the bottom of the map page to page through the picture sets.

 While it wasn't quite as spectacular as the mountainous regions, the colours and shapes of were quite striking.
 We crossed large rivers and sections of burnt-out forest.
 This late in the summer (especially since it had been quite a dry winter) the lakes had shrunk, leaving circles of swampy and grassy land around them - making them look like psychedelic eyeballs.